marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/bge.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: BGE, bitwise comparison

 .. _bge:

-.. index:: BGE

-.. index:: bitwise comparison

 BGE --- Bitwise greater than or equal to
 ****************************************